momad191/r7alnet/README.md

-# DevConnector 2.0
+# R7al 1.0

-> Social network for developers
+>  network for Travel and tourism

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
-It is a small social network app that includes authentication, profiles and forum posts.
+This is a MERN stack application from the "MERN Stack Front To Back".
+It is a Travel and tourism network app that includes authentication, profiles and  posts.

 ## Quick Start